The image component embeds an image in your document. You can point to image files stored within the project, or an external URL.

 By default, images are not links, but it's easy to make your image into a link by just wrapping the image in a link.

-If an image is defined inline with other text on the same line, the image will be treated as an inline image and Retype alignment options will be ignored.
+If an image is defined inline with other text on the same line, the image will be treated as an inline image and the following Retype alignment options will be ignored.

 layout: central will help to position the image slightly overlapping the left or right content margins.